Malika Moustadraf: Death and legacy

 Moustadraf's career as a writer is thought to have led to the progression of her chronic illness, as she began to cut back on her medications in order to fund her writing.
 After an unsuccessful kidney transplant from her sister in 1990, she sought another transplant or treatment abroad but was unable to obtain adequate care.
 She died in 2006 at only 37 years old.

 At the time of her death, she was planning to co-author a novel with Aida Nasrallah, a Palestinian feminist writer.
 Her final short stories were published posthumously in a literary magazine, and both her novel and short story collection were reissued by an Egyptian publisher in 2020.
 Despite her short life and relatively small bibliography, her writing is considered a "cult-classic" that left an indelible mark on the Moroccan literary scene, and various writing centers and awards have been named in her honor.

-In 2022, her compete short stories were published in English translation by Alice Guthrie under the title Blood Feast in the United States and Something Strange, Like Hunger elsewhere.
+In 2022, her complete short stories were published in English translation by Alice Guthrie under the title Blood Feast in the United States and Something Strange, Like Hunger elsewhere.